Axolotat/.dotfiles/README.md

 ### background :

 I use pywal to change the color; it's directly linked with my i3 config who use the script `change_background.sh`.
-It's change the background according to weather (localisation is set to lausanne) and apply a new colors with pywal.
+He change the background according to weather (localisation is set to lausanne) and apply a new colors with pywal.
 Have fun !